How to Recognize and Treat 6 Degrees of Burns

 In the 2010s, fire prevention is still many times more effective than any treatment of third-degree burns.

 The little girl was just three years old.

 On the Friday before Palm Sunday, her teen brother was watching her, her four-year-old sister, and the dogs.
-Mom, Dad, and a middle-school sister were away.
-Suddenly, fire broke out upstairs in the two-story home.
-Brother saved the 4-year-old and dogs, but was cut off from the youngest child by the fire.
+The mom, dad, and a middle-school sister were away.
+Suddenly, a fire broke out upstairs in the two-story home.
+The brother saved the 4-year-old and the dogs but was cut-off from the youngest child by the fire.